-Explain the situation and negotiate
+2. Call the bank and explain the situation and negotiate

 Once you’ve caught up with your bills, you can then try to fix any consequences of the late payment.
 If the company charged you a penalty, you should try to negotiate your way out of it.
 You’ll have a decent chance of success, especially if it’s your first time missing a deadline.

 Good preparation is the key to successful negotiation.
 Before you call up customer service, write down exactly what happened.
 Note the day you missed the payment, what the payment you missed was for, the day you actually made the payment, and the reason why your automatic payment didn’t go through.
 Was it a mistake from your bank?
 Did the payee make a mistake and somehow not receive the payment?

 With this information, you’ll be ready to start negotiating.
 Call up customer service and explain your situation.
 Let them know that you missed the payment, that it was an honest mistake, and that you’ve since paid everything in full.
 If it was your first missed payment, point this out as well.
 Once you’ve explained the situation, you can ask for a refund on the penalty.
 Rather than demanding a refund, you should try using open-ended questions like “What can you do for me?” or “How can you fix this problem?”
 People are more responsive to this approach than a straight demand plus there’s a good chance they’ll tell you exactly what’s possible.